rust-stuco/lectures/week10/smart_pointers.md

 Recall that Rust generics are implemented via monomorphization.

 * We can fill in a _single_ type in place of `T: Draw`
-* We cannot define a vector of "anything that implements `Draw` like this
+* We cannot define a vector of "anything that implements `Draw`" like this
 * We must use _Trait Objects_

 <!--